top of page

 The benediction has a twofold purpose: to bless the congregation and to send them out into the world.
 The words of the benediction are intended to inspire and encourage the congregation, reminding them of the hope and strength that they have in God.
 It is a moment to lift up the congregation, giving them a sense of purpose and mission as they go out into the world to serve and love others.

-Benedictions can be written, or taken from the words of Scripture.
+Benedictions can be written by anyone, or taken from the words of Scripture.

 Here are several benedictions from Scripture: